MacAaronGlacey/mispLLMsGalaxy/README.md

     python getTags.py
     ```

-    It will create a new JSON named "updated_models.json" which contains the Tags related to each model, if the page is not available, it will delete the model from the file.
+    It will create a new JSON named "updated_models.json" using the "open-llm-leaderboard.json" you created earlier.
+The goal is to go to each model webpage, get the tags related to each LLM and add them to our JSON file.
+The tags are used as a description for the models since the description files are way too heavy.

 5. Use `clustering.py` to get the cluster format.